casantiagom/Fighting1v1_Game/README.md

 "Fighting 1vs1 Game"  is a fighting game based in Mortal Kombat style game.
 Players battle each other using punches, kicks, and combos.

 ## Audio
-The sounds for the characters were made with differentt sound libraries and personal recordings, then implented and mixed in WWise. then created events to trigger in unreal engine.
-Triggering events where implemented in C++.

-## Tools
+At the heart of the game's audio is a meticulously crafted soundscape, featuring sounds that were created in Ableton Live using a combination of sound libraries and personal recordings.
+These sounds were then implemented and mixed in WWise, and C++ was used to trigger audio events in Unreal Engine.
+As a sound designer, I took great care in ensuring that the audio complemented the game's visuals and gameplay, and that it enhanced the player's overall experience.

+## Game development and Middleware
-For this game I Used Unreal Engine C++ to make the game mechanics, health system, characters movements, damage system, trigger animations, trigger Wwise audio events.
-Minimal use of blueprints was one of the main objectives with the objective of learn and demostration.
+I used Unreal Engine and C++ to create the game mechanics, character movements, health system, damage system, and trigger animations.
+I also implemented WWise audio events using C++.
+Minimal use of blueprints was one of my main objectives, as I wanted to demonstrate my proficiency in programming.
+However, I also recognize the benefits of using blueprints for certain tasks.
-For things like POst Wwise audio events would be esiaer to do it on blueprints.

 ## List of softwares and tools used
-Unreal Engine
+Unreal Engine,
-C++
-WWise
+C++,
+WWise,
-Ableton Live
+Ableton Live,
 Rider

+## Conclusion
+As a sound designer, 'Fighting 1vs1 Game' highlights my skills in creating sound assets and implementing them using programming languages.
+I'm eager to bring my technical expertise, passion for continuous learning, and creativity to a new sound design role.
+I'm confident that my experience developing this game demonstrates my potential to excel in the industry.

 ### Credits
+"Fighting 1vs1 Game" was developed solely by me, Carlos Santiago.
+I composed the music and created the sound assets using Boom library and personal recordings.
+The character meshes and animations were taken from Mixamo, while the location assets and props were sourced from Quixel.
+You can find more of my work at www.carlossantiagom.com.

+Audio

+Tools

+Software and Tools Used
+Unreal Engine, C++, WWise, Ableton Live, and Rider were the primary software and tools used in the development of "Fighting 1vs1 Game."
+These powerful tools allowed me to create a visually stunning and sonically rich game that demonstrates my technical expertise and creative abilities.

+Credits
-Fighting 1vs1 Game was developed by Carlos Santiago.
-Music composed by Carlos Santiago.
-Sound assets created with Boom library and personal recordings.
-Animations and Character Meshes were taken from Mixamo.
-Location assets and props taken from Quixel.
+"Fighting 1vs1 Game" was developed solely by me, Carlos Santiago.
+I composed the music and created the sound assets using Boom library and personal recordings.
+The character meshes and animations were taken from Mixamo, while the location assets and props were sourced from Quixel.
+You can find more of my work at www.carlossantiagom.com.

-www.carlossantiagom.com